Death of Chris Daughtry’s daughter ‘too premature’ to consider homicide, DA says - NewsBreak

 Death of Chris Daughtry’s daughter ‘too premature’ to consider homicide, DA says

-NASHVILLE, Tenn. ( WKRN ) — A Tennessee district attorney is tamping down speculation following the death of a former American Idol contestant’s daughter.
+NASHVILLE, Tenn.
+(WKRN) — District Attorney (DA) General Jared Effler released a statement Monday morning after the death of a former American Idol contestant’s daughter .

-Hannah Marie Price, 25, was found dead at a Fentress County home late Friday night.
-Price is one of four children raised by former American Idol contestant Chris Daughtry and his partner, Deanna Daughtry.
+Chris Daughtry’s daughter, Hannah Marie Price, 25, was found dead at a Fentress County home late Friday night.
+The DA said in a statement that it is too premature and “irresponsible” to consider her death a homicide.
+It also stated that no one has been arrested in connection with her death.MORE: Chris Daughtry postpones tour following ‘unexpected death’ of daughter Hannah, band confirms

-The death was originally reported by ‘People Magazine.’
+The news was originally reported by ‘People Magazine.’
 Daughtry’s band has postponed all shows on their current tour through Tuesday.

-Tennessee District 8 Attorney General Jared Effler released a statement Monday saying that it is too premature and “irresponsible” to consider her death a homicide.
-His release also stated that no one has been arrested in connection with her death, despite some headlines on the internet suggesting otherwise.

-Daughtry rose to fame in 2006 as a contestant on the fifth season of “American Idol,” ultimately finishing fourth behind winner Taylor Hicks and runners-up Katherine McPhee and Elliott Yamin.
-He and his band Daughtry released their debut album on RCA Records later that year.

 On Instagram, Deanna thanked the public for supporting their family but mentioned that sustained injuries may be the reason behind her death.